FallBestSeason/bikeRacer/readme.txt

 The goal of this project is to prove that I can function as a full-stack dev on a framework and language I know nothing about.

 all art is made by me in pixelorama, a free open-source editor written in godot.
+I am not good at UI so please look at the pretty code instead :)